iramler/score_uscots_2025_breakout/README.md

 ### Project \#3: Regression

 Find a dataset with a quantitative variable that you would like to predict and 3-5 potential predictors.
-Look at satterplots, correlations, and simple linear models to see which are effective predictors.
+Look at scatterplots, correlations, and simple linear models to see which are effective predictors (possibly also include multiple regression models).

 ## Level 3 - Student Contributions (Review and/or Submit Materials)